wisesmile/wisesmile.github.io/pages/cv.md

 Annapolis, Maryland
 Application Developer

 Lead developer providing enhancement and ongoing maintenance of a customer portal.
-The portal is a primary interface between AT&amp;T and it's customers to review of critical system information.
+The portal is a primary interface between AT&amp;T and it's customers to review ofcritical system information.
 It provides details on all aspects of performance, events and service level agreements.

-Developer on the 'Service Now' project, responsible for the SOAP interface between Service Now and AT&amp;T ticketing systems.
+Developer on the 'ServiceNow' project, responsible for the SOAP interface between Service Now and AT&amp;T ticketing systems.

 June 2009 - November 2009
 FlackVentues